ABRSM Performance Diplomas LRSM FRSM ARSM

 Awarding bodies these days face an unprecedented challenge from the rise of artificial intelligence, machine learning, spacial computing and augmented reality.
 I have seen more than one educator question how long it will be until a so-called “deep-fake” video can convincingly emulate a diploma recital.

 ABRSM’s new diplomas compound these concerns with the introduction of their Supporting Evidence component.
-One hardly needs the latest iteration of the ChatGPT app to digitally concoct programme notes, an essay on how to select a programme or prepare a performance, or analysis of a piece: it can freely be done in seconds on any home computer’s web browser.
+It is easy to digitally concoct programme notes, an essay on how to select a programme or prepare a performance, or analysis of a piece: it can freely be done in seconds on any home computer’s web browser.

 Having undertaken the first major update of their suite of diplomas since the Regulatory Qualifications Framework was introduced, ABRSM’s decision not to have a Level 5 qualification is surprising.